Hemmingsson/Quick-Preview/README.md

 # Quick Preview for Soundcloud ☁️

 Chrome Extension for previewing music on Soundcloud just by hovering the play button.
+To preview a track without loosing what your currently listening to, just hover the play button with your mouse and listen to four quick samples of that sound.

 ## How to install?